Retirement Planning

 Keep in mind that, if your super isn’t currently on track, you still have plenty of options.
 Your financial adviser can help you do things like adjust your super strategy and increase your concessional contributions, which can improve your balance over time.

-The maximum basic Age Pension rate you can get, per fortnight, is $1,002.50 as a single person or $755.70 as a member of couple.
-You’ll be eligible for that rate if you earn less than $204 per fortnight as a single person or $306 per fortnight as a member of a couple.
-You’ll also need to hold less than:
+The maximum basic Age Pension rate you expect to receive as a single person or as a member of couple is available here.
+You’ll be eligible for that rate if you earn less than a minimum income required as a single person or as a member of a couple.

-While it’s certainly possible to live off the full Age Pension, you may find that having only $600 to spend per week is difficult, particularly if you don’t own your own home.
+While it’s certainly possible to live off the full Age Pension, you may find that having only a limited amount to spend per week is difficult, particularly if you don’t own your own home.
 Holistic retirement planning can help you save enough money to live comfortably both today and when you’re ready to stop working.

 Life shouldn’t stop when work does.